aws-samples/playground-persistent-cluster/README.md

 - disable and mask [GDM (GNOME Display Manager)](https://en.wikipedia.org/wiki/GNOME_Display_Manager).
 - utility scripts for SMHP client ([bin/](bin/)).
 Non-exhaustive highlights:
-  - `dashboard-cluster-creation.sh` and `dashboard-cluster-update.sh` to show side-by-side the
+  - `dashboard-cluster-create.sh` and `dashboard-cluster-update.sh` to show side-by-side the
     cluster creation or update status, and the controller logs.
 Require [tmux](https://github.com/tmux/tmux/wiki) and
     [awslogs](https://github.com/jorgebastida/awslogs).
-  - `cluster-status.sh` can export the JSON payload returned by `aws sagemaker describe-cluster ...` into the JSON format for `cluster-config.json`.
-Useful to regenerate a `cluster-config.json` for another deployment.
+  - `cluster-status.sh` can export the JSON payload returned by `aws sagemaker describe-cluster ...` into the JSON format for `cluster-config.yaml`.
+Useful to regenerate a `cluster-config.yaml` for another deployment.
   - `cluster-log.sh` supports watch mode and one-time mode.
 The watch mode implements retry logic to wait for LCC logs to appear in your Cloudwatch log streams.
 Require